topsoiljs/topsoil/README.md

 Views are made up of components and stores.
 A view normally has one store, and a main component that may contain many sub-components.

+Views have to be registered with the magic bar in order to be usable.
+Here is an example of registering a view:

 ```
 magic.registerView({
   name: 'super grep',